jeffrey-over/jeffrey-over.github.io/_posts/2026-01-02-deployteq-errors-devs-make-fix-them-fast.md

           AND
           - (Field: "Email Opens (Last 30 Days)" IS GREATER THAN OR EQUAL TO "3")
         ```
-        *Self-correction:* Ensure `IS WITHIN` for date ranges is correctly configured for relative periods.
-Check that "Total Purchases" is an aggregation and updates correctly.
 * **Validate Trigger Events:**
     * **Action:** Confirm the exact event (e.g., "Contact Created," "Custom Event 'Product Purchased'") that initiates an automation.
 Test the event emission from your source system to ensure it's reaching Deployteq.
     * **Code Example (Emitting a Custom Event to Deployteq API):**